grigorischristainas/react-add-new/README.md

 # react-add-new

-### ✨ CLI tool to create new react components
+### ✨ CLI tool to create new React components

 A utility for quickly adding new React components.
-Not configurable for the moment, generates styles assuming you are using Material UI and styled components.
+Not configurable for the moment, utilizes predefined templates and styles are generated assuming you are using
+Material UI and styled components.

 ## Usage